SegiH/JellyfinPlaylistExporter/README.md

 This app is 100% client based and does not require a server to run.
 The only server side requests that are made are to get the user accounts, playlists and playlist contents.

+## Use Online
+You can install Emby and Jellyfin Playlist Exporter or use my online link [here](https://segih.github.io/JellyfinPlaylistExporter/):

 ### Usage

 1. Generate an API key in Jellyfin/Emby: (Dashboard->Api Keys)